ThePansmith/Monifactory/FAQ.md

 ## Frequently Asked Questions
 ### General
+**Q. How "finished" is Monifactory?**

+The main path of progression is fully playable - multiple groups have obtained the Creative Chest in Normal Mode.

 **Q. Where can I download Monifactory?**

 Stable releases of Monifactory can be downloaded from CurseForge using any launcher of your choice (PrismLauncher, CurseForge, etc.)